ravinrabbid/DivaCon2040/README.md

 ## Configuration

-Few things which you probably want to change more regularly can be changed using the on-screen menu on the attached OLED display, hold both Start and Select for 2 seconds to enter it:
+Options which you probably want to change more regularly can be changed using the on-screen menu on the attached OLED display, hold both Start and Select for 2 seconds to enter it:

 - Controller emulation mode
-- Touch Slider LED brightness
+- Touch Slider LED mode, color and brightness
-- Enable/Disable setting the slider background color to the Dualshock4 lightbar color.
+- Face button to directional pad mirroring
+- Reset settings to defaults
 - Enter BOOTSEL mode for firmware flashing

 Those settings are persisted to flash memory if you choose 'Save' when exiting the Menu and will survive power cycles.